Aschay/spring-boot-security/README.md

 Also by default its creates a "loginform" with those credientials .

-## 2.customize some features in spring security
+## 2.Configure filters and in-memory Authentication in spring security
 ### allowing all requests to the url "/"

 ```